tldr-pages/tldr/pages/common/caller.md

 `caller 0`

-- Print the line starting the n'th-last function call, its function name and filename:
+- Print the line of a function call `n` frames back, its function name and filename:

 `caller {{n}}`